 How To Lead a Digitally Heightened Workplace

-Kiran: Welcome to 10,000 feet, the OST podcast.
+Kiran: Welcome to Ten Thousand Feet: The OST Podcast.
 I wanted to take a moment to introduce myself.
 I’m Kiran Patel, Senior Content Marketing Strategist at OST.
 I joined OST as a content creator in August of 2019.
 I’m a writer, former journalist, media lover, and believe it or not, I still subscribe to and read the newspaper.

 I focus on spreading awareness of OST and what we do.
 I’ve written about our Epic in the Cloud offerings, our work with Traeger grills and even a case study on Little Caesars.
 I love food, cooking, social media, and reading.
 I spend time running around the house, chasing my toddler and snuggling my newborn.
 That’s me, in a nutshell.